Chart Color Schemes

 Lindfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 35 such projects that are expected to impact the area.
-Notable among these are Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Bridgestone Projects Lindfield, Lindfield Village Hub, and Residential Development with In-Fill Affordable Housing at Reid Street and Woodside Avenue.
-The following list provides details on those projects most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 35 projects potentially impacting this region.
+Notable projects include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Bridgestone Projects Lindfield, Lindfield Village Hub, and Residential Development with In-Fill Affordable Housing at Reid Street and Woodside Avenue.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.